The rose of Timothy Leary

 Such an intervention requires some practice because it goes against your natural feeling and behaviour.
 Ask open questions and give the other time to let off steam and to answer your questions.
 Once he/she is calmed and show a degree of positives susceptibility to your questions, you can get in control (right arrow in Figure 3) and turn it in an open and respectful dialogue.

 With an unfriendly Calimero opponent you is probably tend to react symmetrically opposite; dominant unfriendly.
-Arrow 2 in right figure.
+Arrow 2 in figure 4.

 Just think about it and maybe you recall a similar situation.
 You might have react aggressively dominant; telling the other that he/she have it by the wrong end and to finish the job you have treaten him/her with a nice monologue explaining what it is all about.
 Actually this is what our Calimero wants; be aware that every vestige of dominance is "grist to the mill" of our Calimero. (sounds familiar?)

 To create a breakthrough under the given circumstances of submissive unfriendly behaviour one needs to take a friendliness and openness position.
 In other words, you need to anticipate paradoxically and mirror the submissive unfriendly behaviour and communicating in a submissive friendly manner.
 Arrow 3 in right figure.
 Ask open questions and give the initiative back to your communication partner.
 If you can hold on long enough, the other shall eventually behave symmetrical dominant friendly according to the symmetrical and complementary symmetry principle.

 Figure 4.
 The Rose of Leary - the unfriendly Calimero (the submissive unfriendly)